cclib/cclib/doc/sphinx/data_notes.rst

     A"      AAA     A' '    a" or a' '  A"                          App A1'     AA1     A1'     a1'         A1'                         A1p
     A1"     AAA1    A1"     a1"         A1"                         A1pp
     sigma   Sigma                       SG
     pi      Pi                          PI
     phi     Phi                         PHI (inferred)
     delta   Delta                       DLTA but DLTU/DLTG
     sigma.g Sigma.g                     SGG
     ======= ======= ======= ==========  ==================          ======

 * ADF - the full list can be found [http://www.scm.com/Doc/Doc2005.01/ADF/ADFUsersGuide/page339.html here].
 * GAMESS-UK - to get the list, 'grep "data yr" input.m' if you have access to the source.
 Note that for E, it's split into "e1+" and "e1-" for instance.
 * Jaguar - to get the list, look at the examples in schrodinger/jaguar-whatever/samples if you have access to Jaguar.
 Note that for E, it's written as E1pp/Ap, for instance.
-* NWChem - if molecular symmetry is turned off or set to C1, symmetry adaption for orbitals is also deactivated, and can be explicitely turned on with `adapt on` in the SCF block
+* NWChem - if molecular symmetry is turned off or set to C1, symmetry adaption for orbitals is also deactivated, and can be explicitly turned on with `adapt on` in the SCF block

 Developers:

 * The use of a function with doctests for each of these cases is recommended, to make sure that the conversion is robust.
 There is a prototype called normalisesym() in logfileparser.py which should be overwritten in the subclasses if necessary (there is a unittest to make sure that this has been done).
-* The character tables [http://www.mpip-mainz.mpg.de/~gelessus/group.html here] may be useful in determining the correspondence between the labels used by the comp chem package and the commonly-used symbols.
+* The character tables `here <http://www.mpip-mainz.mpg.de/~gelessus/group.html>`_ may be useful in determining the correspondence between the labels used by the comp chem package and the commonly-used symbols.

 .. index::
     single: energy; mpenergies (attribute)